alsalafiyyah/alsalafiyyah.github.io/_posts/alifta/2024/2024-08-23-ruling-on-lazy-performing-salah.md

 ---
-layout: post
-published: true
-publisher: alsalafiyyah@icloud.com
-title: "Ruling on lazy performing prayers"
+date: 2024-08-23
 hijri: Safar 19, 1446 AH
-date: 2024-08-23
-source: "Fatawa Islamiyah 3/245-246"
 lang: en
-locale: en
-category: [fatwas,salah,fasting]
-note: false
-summary: "These people who fast and do not pray, their fast is not accepted.
-Rather, it is rejected as long as we say that they are disbelievers."
+layout: post
+mass_edited: true
 muftis:
   shaykh:
   - name: Shaykh Ibn 'Uthaymeen
     url: /biography/uthaymeen
+published: true
+publisher: alsalafiyyah@icloud.com
+source: Fatawa Islamiyah 3/245-246
+summary: These people who fast and do not pray, their fast is not accepted.
+Rather, it is rejected as long as we say that they are disbelievers.
+title: Ruling on lazy performing prayers
 ---

 ### Question: